RookLoop/pyVocab/README.md

 ***Important***
 This program only works on python3.
 It has been tested on windows and linux.

 This program is best run in cmd with the default settings.
 It will run in bash as well.
-However, because the text was pulled from a pdf and notepad does not necessarily strip all encoding (like it would do with a .doc file) there have been issues with the text in bash.

 The vocabulary is pulled from individual gloassries at the end of each chapter in the book Think Like A Computer Scientist By Allen B. Downey.
 Many of the